DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-training-interview.md

 Congratulations on being invited for an interview!
 This is an important stage in successfully getting a place on a teacher training course.

 These tips can help you prepare for a successful interview.

+It could be an interview for a course that leads to qualified teacher status (QTS), a postgraduate certificate in education (PGCE), or both.

-The exact process will vary depending on the teacher training provider.
+The exact interview process will vary depending on the teacher training provider.

 ## Confirm your interview date